 Hi!
 I'm a PhD candidate in the Machine Learning group at Caltech, advised by Professor Yisong Yue.
-I currently work on deep reinforcement learning research.
+I currently do research on structured machine learning for multi-agent systems.
+In particular, I'm interested in deep imitation and reinforcement learning.
 Generally speaking, I'm interested in developing artificial intelligence and its useful applications.

 Previously, I studied mathematics and theoretical physics, focusing on superstring theory and geometric structures in supersymmetric quantum field theory.
 I wrote my master's thesis, under the guidance of Professor Robbert Dijkgraaf and Professor Stefan Vandoren.